AbdulHafeez2004/whatsimportant-3rd/README.md

-# Django Combinator
+# AI summarizer using natural language processing and django.

-This is a simple project to show the combinationsof numbers, names
+This is a simple project to summarize a long amount of text into few sentences.

 ## Running on your local machine